Derek Carr Is the Kobe Bryant of the NFL

 "We went into every game thinking we could win with him.
 He gave us that mentality," Penn says.
 "When we go into those last drives, there's no fear in his eyes.
 He's ready to go win.
 And when we see that, we're ready to go win with him.

 "He's always had that mentality—'I can do anything.
 I'm confident.
-I don't care what anybody says."
+I don't care what anybody says.'"

 There's no statistic for this, no metric that reflects how his belief becomes your belief.
 But it does.
-And it's why this franchise comprised of so many spare parts—D-II gems, reborn vets, a 39-year-old kicker and two potential Hall of Famers (Khalil Mack, Marshawn Lynch)—has gone from laughingstock to the team now most equipped to slay the Patriots.
+And it's why this franchise comprised of so many spare parts—D-II gems, reborn vets, a 39-year-old kicker and two potential Hall of Famers (Marshawn Lynch, Khalil Mack)—has gone from laughingstock to the team now most equipped to slay the Patriots.

 They started to believe.

 Trace back to the game that elicited Carr's declaration, the first comeback.
-On Oakland's 15th offensive play of the 2016 season, Carr flicked away Saints end Paul Kruger, tucked the ball, sprinted toward the first-down marker and leaped over De'Vante Harris in a superman-esque front flip that has no doubt resulted in cervical fusions for those before him.
+On Oakland's 15th offensive play of the 2016 season, Carr flicked away Saints end Paul Kruger, tucked the ball, sprinted toward the first-down marker and leaped over De'Vante Harris in a Superman-esque front flip that has no doubt resulted in cervical fusions for those before him.
 When Carr jolted to his feet, he tomahawked a "first down" with his arm that nearly took out Roman Harper.

 After the win, running back Latavius Murray made a point to tell his quarterback that those plays inspire.